florian/florian.github.io/_drafts/reservoir-sampling.md

 - Store the first element as the reservoir element
 - For the \\(i\\)-th element, choose it for the reservoir with a probability of \\(1 / i \\)

+This is the algorithm that I find so elegant.
+It is incredibly simple, has perfect complexity, and yet the way it works seems to be a bit magical.
 If we think about some examples, adapting the probabilities like this seems to just work out.
 For example, we would process a stream with three elements as follows: